mxhob1/hacs-aqua-illumination/README.md

     name: dt ai
 ```

-I've been using this component with [this](https://github.com/thomasloven/lovelace-slider-entity-row) custom lovelace entity, which works pretty well.
+@mcclown was been using this component with [this](https://github.com/thomasloven/lovelace-slider-entity-row) custom lovelace entity.
 A sample lovelace configuration for this component is below, showing how multiple light entities are created.

 ```YAML